3dmol/3Dmol.js/learning-environment/README.md

 TODOs
 #####
-JSHint the session code as part of the gulp build Implement save restore of state for labels, shapes, and surfaces.
+JSHint the session code as part of the gulp build Provide viewergrid functionality with the ablity to query molecules Add support for volumetric data in viewer
+Add support for uploading your own files (nontrivial) Implement save restore of state for labels, shapes, and surfaces.
 Improve efficiency of state updates
  - make sure updates are only sent if something has changed